 Why You’ll Love This Peach Bruschetta with Whipped Ricotta

-One of the best things about this recipe is how adaptable it is.
-Swap peaches for figs, nectarines, or even plums when in season.
-Drizzle with balsamic glaze for tanginess, add nuts like walnuts or pistachios for crunch, or even top with prosciutto for a salty-sweet twist.
-No matter how you customize it, this peach ricotta bruschetta recipe delivers.
+Make it your own: One of my favorite things about this whipped ricotta bruschetta recipe is how adaptable it is.
+Swap peaches for nectarines, figs, or plums, add a drizzle of balsamic glaze for tang, or sprinkle nuts like pistachios for crunch.
+You can even top it with prosciutto for a more savory twist.
+No matter how you customize it, this peach ricotta crostini recipe remains simple, elegant, and full of flavor.

 More Light & Fresh Recipes You’ll Love Next